 Our editors have independently selected the items featured in this article because we think they’re worth knowing about.
 Shop TODAY has affiliate relationships so we may get a small share of the revenue if you buy something through our links.

-Luckily, for those tired of reaching for the razor so often — and those interested in minimizing the risk of those annoying ingrown hairs — there are other ways to keep hair away.
+Luckily, for those tired of reaching for the razor so often — and those interested in minimizing the risk of those annoying ingrown hairs — there are other ways to keep hair away!

-To give you a running start, we consulted three beauty and skin experts about the best hair removal practices and products.
+From depilatory creams to at-home laser hair removal devices, there’s something to meet each person’s level of comfort.
+To give you a running start, we consulted three beauty and skin experts about the best hair removal products on the market.

 Best depilatory creams

 The creams work by dissolving hair at or just below the surface of the skin, making it easy to wash away.
-It’Make sure your skin doesn't react poorly to depilatory cream by testing it out on a small patch of hair.
-The effectiveness of the cream may also vary depending on amount of hair and hair type.
+Make sure your skin doesn't react poorly to depilatory cream by testing it out on a small patch of hair.
+The effectiveness of the cream may also vary depending on the amount of hair and hair type.

 Best at-home laser hair removal

-Board-certified dermatologist Jennifer Chwalek, from Union Square Dermatology in New York City recommended heading to a professional since in-office lasers are stronger and “utilize wavelengths that are better at targeting the hair follicle.”
-But, she also noted that it's possible to successfully perform laser hair removal at home.
+Board-certified dermatologist Jennifer Chwalek of Union Square Dermatology in New York City recommended heading to a professional since professional lasers are stronger and “utilize wavelengths that are better at targeting the hair follicle.”
+But, she also noted that it's possible to perform laser hair removal at home successfully.

 Shop TODAY takes care to recommend our favorite items chosen by trusted experts and editors, as well as inform our readers of great deals, customer favorites, and newsworthy products from around the web.
 For more on our process, click here.